-TWC's SMA meets quarterly with MET to discuss improving the coordination and administration of the employment and training services offered to MSFWs.
+TWC's SMA meets quarterly with the NFJP grantee in Texas to discuss improving the coordination and administration of the employment and training services offered to MSFWs.
 Additionally, the SMA meets regularly with the local MET staff during the MSFW monitoring reviews at the local level to discuss new and improved shared responsibility.